daviddwlee84/ECDSA-Node/readme.md

 - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.
 - Use registry mirror `npm install --registry=https://registry.npmmirror.com` to prevent from network error (e.g. `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 close listeners added to [TLSSocket].
 Use emitter.setMaxListeners() to increase limit`) behind the GFW.
+- Front-end bug logs should be checked in the browser developer tool

 ---